-Why the Rapid Growth Rate in Today's Chickens
+Why the Rapid Growth Rate in Today's Chickens?

 People often wonder two things about poultry: “Why do chickens grow to such an enormous size in an industry setting?” and “Does the industry use hormones to help the chickens reach this large body size?”
 These are very good questions.
 It is true that chickens currently grown in the industry are drastically bigger than those grown years ago.
-This difference is illustrated in Figure 1.

 However, hormones are not the reason for this size difference.
 Rather, the research and knowledge the industry has gained over the past years has allowed producers to grow larger chickens.
 In fact, hormone supplementation is illegal and not approved for poultry in the United States.
 In addition, the cost of such supplementation would far outweigh the value of the chicken, even if it were legal.